 The college’s 22 academic departments and schools, eight centers and institutes, and nine interdisciplinary programs span the disciplines of the humanities, social sciences, natural sciences, and the visual and performing arts.
 The college is also home to the Language and World Business Program and the College Scholars Program.

 Instructional Impact of the College of Arts and Sciences

 The College of Arts and Sciences is the gateway to knowledge for every undergraduate student who enrolls at UT.
 As part of the university’s general education curriculum, all students receive core instruction from the college in the humanities, the visual and performing arts, and the social and natural sciences.
 Thus, our faculty provide significant teaching support for undergraduates from across the university, delivering nearly three-quarters of the student credit hours of all lower division courses and about one-third of the student credit hours required for typical four-year degrees in business, engineering, and nursing.

-In addition to providing instruction for the university-wide general education curriculum, our faculty provide instruction within the college to nearly 7,000 undergraduates seeking degrees in the college’s 141 undergraduate majors, concentrations, and honors programs.
+In addition to providing instruction for the university-wide general education curriculum, our faculty provide instruction within the college to more than 7,000 undergraduates seeking degrees in the college’s 169 undergraduate majors, concentrations, and honors programs.

-They also provide opportunities for about 1,300 graduate students to seek degrees from fifty different graduate programs and certificates.
+They also provide opportunities for more than 1,200 graduate students to seek degrees from 154 different graduate programs and certificates.

-In total, the instructional faculty in the College of Arts and Sciences provide an impressive fifty-one percent of all student credit hours university-wide.
+In total, the instructional faculty in the College of Arts and Sciences provide an impressive 50 percent of all student credit hours university-wide.

 On average over the past five years, the college has granted 1,581 bachelor’s degrees annually and just over 300 graduate degrees annually (combining master’s and doctoral degrees.)